ademhatay/expo-google-signin/README.md

 ## Why this library?

-Older libraries, like `@react-native-google-signin/google-signin`, rely on Google Play Services APIs that are now deprecated.
-This package is built for the future, using the modern `androidx.credentials` APIs, which are the standard on Android 14+ and the recommended path forward by Google.

-- **Modern**: Uses the latest `androidx.credentials` API, not deprecated libraries.

-- **Unified**: A single `signIn()` call handles Google Sign-In, Passkeys, and saved passwords via the native Android "One Tap" bottom sheet.

-- **Simple**: No UI components required.
-The module triggers Android's native UI.

-- **Lightweight**: A minimal, focused wrapper around the native Android APIs.
+This package is built for the modern Android ecosystem, using Google's latest and recommended authentication APIs.
+Unlike older solutions that rely on deprecated methods, this library embraces the future of Android authentication.

+- **🚀 Modern & Fast**: Built on Google's latest `androidx.credentials` API - the current standard for Android 14+ and beyond.

+- **🆓 Free & Open Source**: Completely free to use with MIT license.
+No hidden costs or premium features.

+- **⚡ Simple & Lightweight**: Just one `signIn()` call handles everything.
+No complex setup or heavy dependencies.

+- **🎯 Native Experience**: Uses Android's built-in "One Tap" bottom sheet for the smoothest user experience.

+- **🔄 Future-Proof**: Built on Google's recommended authentication path, ensuring long-term compatibility.

-This module is a lightweight wrapper around Android's `androidx.credentials.CredentialManager` and Google's `GetGoogleIdOption` / `GetSignInWithGoogleOption` APIs.
+This library is a clean, efficient wrapper around Android's `androidx.credentials.CredentialManager` and Google's `GetGoogleIdOption` / `GetSignInWithGoogleOption` APIs - giving you the power of Google's latest tech with the simplicity you need.

 ---